CULINARY SUMMER CAMPS IN MADISON

 Camp Cost: $295 per participant per session.

 See CAMP DESCRIPTIONS for full menus and additional information about our culinary summer camps.
+(Please scroll down on cell phones.)
+Full menus coming soon!

 To Register: Please email Hemmachef@gmail.com

-NOTE: All Camps are nut-free and vegetarian (V) or “Vegetarian Optional(VO) (meat is optional; can easily be left out of menu item(s)).
+NOTE: All Camps are nut-free and most are vegetarian (V) or “Vegetarian Optional(VO) (meat is optional; can easily be left out of menu item(s)).
 If you have special dietary needs/requests, please let us know.
 Chef Joel is happy to try to accommodate special requests—-such as vegetarian, no pork, lactose-free, gluten-free, vegan, etc.–if possible.**

 Please don’t hesitate to email Chef Joel with any questions: Hemmachef@gmail.com